smart-chain-fr/secure-starknet/README.md

 # Secure - starknet

-A traceability tool for writing hashes on the Starknet blockchain.
+A traceability tool for writing and requesting hash digests (SHA-256) on the Starknet blockchain.

 ## Table Of Contents